prebid/prebid-video-cache-redirector/README.md

 ![S3Bucket](img/S3.png)

 All the resources are broken into two groups.
-[First group](cloudformation/network.yaml) contains all the network resources (VPC, Subnets, ALB) and ECS Cluster.
-[Second group](cloudformation/service.yaml) contains ECS Task Definition and Service.
+[First group](cloudformation/network.yaml) contains all the network resources (VPC, Subnets) and ECS Cluster.
+[Second group](cloudformation/service.yaml) contains ECS Task Definition, Service and ALB.

 At first create the network stack:
 - Initiate CloudFormation stack creation
 ![CFInitiate](img/CF1.png)
-- Pick a decent name for the stack, for example `redirector-network-prod`
+- Pick a decent name for the stack, for example `prebid-network-prod`
 ![CFStackName](img/CF2.png)
 - Wait until all the resources are provisioned